galiagalicia/assignment-08/README.md

-# Assignment 8 Data Lookup with Dictonaries & Basic Aggregation.
+# Assignment 8 Data Lookup with Dictonaries & Basic Aggregation
 - This repository contains my work for Assignment 8, where I created a Customer Management System using Python.
 ## Files Included
 - module08-assignment.py